Claire Cooper

-Claire Elizabeth Cooper (born 26 October 1980) is a British actress, best known for portraying Jacqui McQueen in Channel 4 soap opera Hollyoaks, a character she played from 2006 to 2013.
+Claire Elizabeth Cooper (born 26 October 1980) is a British actress and former gymnast from Wakefield, England, best known for portraying Jacqui McQueen in the Channel 4 soap opera Hollyoaks, a character she played full time from 2006 to 2013 and returned to for one episode in 2023.

-Cooper co-owns clothing rental boutique The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Leah Hackett.
+In 2010, Cooper opened a clothing rental boutique called The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Leah Hackett.

 Early life

 Cooper was a British champion gymnast for 10 years.

 Cooper attended the Guildford School of Acting.

 Career

 Cooper has appeared in various British television shows, including a two-part episode on Waking the Dead in 2004.
-She made appearances on Coronation Street and Waterloo Road in 2006.
+She has also made appearances on Coronation Street and Waterloo Road.

-Cooper made her on-screen debut in Hollyoaks in September 2006.
-In 2009 she played a character in the second series of Hollyoaks Later.
-In late 2010 she was in an hour-long spin-off episode called Hollyoaks: King of Hearts.
+Cooper made her on-screen debut as Jacqui McQueen in Hollyoaks in September 2006.
+She played the character for several years, including in spin-offs Hollyoaks Later in 2009 and Hollyoaks: King of Hearts in 2010.
+She departed from the cast in 2013, but made a cameo appearance in an episode in 2023.

 In 2016, Cooper played the part of Claire in the second series of In the Club.
+Cooper co-owns clothing rental boutique The Closet in Liverpool with Hollyoaks co-stars Jennifer Metcalfe and Leah Hackett.